As of 2/15 at 7am, we have updated both hospitals’ Visitation Policy– 1 visitor will be allowed per hospital stay, with no rotations allowed.

 Here you’ll find a weekly musings blog by our very own infectious disease specialist.
 Below are links to and summaries of each of his blog posts.

 October 5– Our hospitalized cases are down significantly.
 We’re getting less admissions daily.
 Patients are getting discharged safely and in a much better shape.

 October 3– I am most most grateful for friends and relatives who reached out to me at this time of sorrow.

 August 7th (White Coat Ceremony Speech)– So, why am I boring you with story of my life?
 And why during your white coat ceremony?
 Plain and simply because Medicine and its most visible and easily recognizable symbol, the white coat, are intertwined…

 Most Recent COVID-Related News Links

-View any of the below links from external news sources this month:
+View any of the below links from external news sources posted recently:

 Ivey’s move was widely expected, as the state undergoes a post-Thanksgiving surge in COVID-19 that far exceeds the infections Alabama saw over the summer.